Lonely Castle in the Mirror by Mizuki Tsujimura, translated by Phlip Gabriel (Penguin)

 The students don’t understand what the Wolf Queen means by calling them ‘Little Red Hood”.
 She says, “You are the lost Little Red Hoods”, and continues to tell them, “from now until next March, you will need to search for the key that unlocks the Wishing Room.
 The person who finds it will have the right to enter and their wish will be granted.”

-Mizuki Tsujimura’s novel is a fantastical tale of overcoming your fears, working together, and becoming self-confident and having empathy for others.
-Not only does she hit upon the subject of bullying, but she also deals with abuse, neglect, social withdrawal and other issues facing teens today, not only the Japanese, but of the world in general.
+Mizuki Tsujimura’s novel is a fantastical tale of overcoming your fears, working together, becoming self-confident, and having empathy for others.
+Not only does she hit upon the subject of bullying, but she also deals with abuse, neglect, social withdrawal, and other issues facing teens today, not only in Japan, but throughout the world in general.

-At times heartbreaking but very inspirational.
-You will think back to the times when perhaps you were considered “different” at school and shared the same trauma as these seven students, but you will also feel compassion for how they were able to overcome their fears.
+At times heartbreaking but very inspirational, this book will make you think back to the times when perhaps you were considered “different” at school and shared the same trauma as these seven students, but you will also feel compassion for how they were able to overcome their fears.
 You will care for the characters, you will be pulled into their world, and you will be thinking about his book long after you have finished it. ~Ernie Hoyt